 Mark Swartzentruber has performed throughout Europe, the USA and East Asia.
 London appearances include solo recitals at the South Bank’s Queen Elizabeth Hall, Wigmore Hall, Kings Place and St John’s Smith Square.
 He has performed in Stern Auditorium at Carnegie Hall and has broadacast on BBC Radio 3, BBC Radio 4 and Classic FM.

 Mark Swartzentruber studied under John Ogdon in the United States before moving to London to work with Maria Curcio, the eminent protégé of Artur Schnabel.
 A committed teacher and educator, he maintains a busy private teaching practice.
 He is an external examiner and adjudicator for the Guildhall School of Music and was formerly a teacher at the Royal College of Music, Junior Department.
 He has given masterclasses and has adjudicated competitions in Britain, Ireland, the United States and Korea.

-His début album, of late Schubert sonatas, was released by Sony to critical acclaim.
-He subsequently co-founded Solo Records, an independent label.
+Swartzentruber’s début album, of Schubert Sonatas, was released by Sony to critical acclaim.
+Shortly afterwards he co-founded Solo Records, an independent label.
 His CDs, of Scarlatti, Haydn, Beethoven, Schumann and Debussy piano works, have all earned excellent reviews in the international music press.

-As a broadcaster, he appeared weekly on BBC Radio 3’s Sunday Morning as the “Raider of the Lost Archive”, presenting historic recordings as well as producing the show.
-He has also produced music features, and has had programmes commissioned by Radio 3 and Radio 4.
+As a broadcaster, Mark Swartzentruber appeared weekly on BBC Radio 3’s Sunday Morning programme, presenting historic recordings, as well as producing the show.
+He has also had music features commissioned by BBC Radio 3 and BBC Radio 4.